University Communications Communication Guidelines

 Helpful considerations as you prepare your story or news item

-University Relations will help you place your story or news in a way that maximizes internal and external communication channels, gives you excellent exposure and elevates UNCG.
+University Communications will help you place your story or news in a way that maximizes internal and external communication channels, gives you excellent exposure and elevates UNCG.
 In order to best assist you, we offer the following guidelines and criteria that we consider with stories we produce and place.
 Working together, we can determine the most effective communication channel to reach your desired audience and move our university forward.

 Be ever mindful of university priorities.
 Stories coming from any UNCG source should in some way reinforce one or more of our university priorities from the UNCG Strategic Plan.
 Based both on areas of strength and desired growth, these priorities should be solidified within audiences’ minds and clearly associated with the UNCG experience.
 Storytelling that emphasizes these priorities plays an important part in accomplishing this goal.